 “Sleep gummy” is a positioning.
 Manufacturing success is a discipline.
 If the product can’t stay consistent through heat, humidity shifts, and time, you don’t have a premium gummy—you have a short-lived launch.

-At KorNutra, the goal is straightforward: build sleep-positioned gummies that are designed to scale, designed to last, and built to hold specs from the first bottle to the last.
+At KorNutra, we keep it simple: build sleep-positioned gummies designed to scale, designed to last, and built to hold specs from the first bottle to the last.